ratikapoor/ratikapoor.github.io/_posts/2020-05-28-Evolutionary-Strategies.md

 #### Schema Theorem
 A schema is a template that identifies similarity of string (vector of points) at certain position.
 High fitness vectors may contain certain pattern of points embedded at certain position.

-For example, consider a length 7 schema ${\ast}1{\ast}{\ast}0{\ast}1$ that describes the set of all vectors of length 7 with fixed values at second, fifth and seventh position.
+For example, consider a length 7 schema $${\ast}1{\ast}{\ast}0{\ast}1$ $that describes the set of all vectors of length 7 with fixed values at second, fifth and seventh position.
 The ${\ast}$ symbol implies that these positions can take any binary value.
 Also, a schema can be defined by 2 main attributes: order and defining length.
 The order O(H) of a schema is defined as the number of fixed values in the template, while the defining length  is the distance between the first and last fixed positions.
 In the above example, the order is 3 and its defining length is 5.
 The fitness of a schema is the average fitness of all strings matching the schema.
 The fitness of a string is a measure of the value of the encoded problem solution, as computed by a problem-specific evaluation function.

 Schema theorem states that short, low order, above average schemata receive exponentially increasing trials in successive generations.